Linear and nonlinear properties of a compact high-kinetic-inductance WSi multimode resonator: Fabrication

 \section{Fabrication}

 Thin films of WSi are deposited via DC magnetron sputtering.
-WSi sputter targets are commercially available, and we use a W\textsubscript{0.55}Si\textsubscript{0.45} target supplied by Kurt J. Lesker.
-WSi is a poor conductor, and utilizing sputter settings similar to Al and Nb processes heats the target to the point of melting the indium bonds on its backside.
+WSi sputter targets are commercially available, and we use a W\textsubscript{0.55}Si\textsubscript{0.45} target with a 2 inch diameter supplied by Kurt J. Lesker.
+WSi is a poor conductor, and utilizing sputter settings similar to those for Al and Nb processes heats the target to the point of melting the indium bonds on its backside.
 We find that target heating is mitigated by using a low sputtering power of 42 W and a resulting deposition rate of 5 nm/min.

 We deposit 30 nm of WSi on a high resistivity ($\rho > 10^4 \; \Omega \cdot cm$) Si substrate.
-A meandered coplanar waveguide resonator of length 11.6 cm, central strip width 8 $\mu$m, and spacing to ground of 5 $\mu$m is defined via optical lithography.
+A meandered coplanar waveguide resonator of length 11.6 cm, central strip width 8 $\mu$m, and a spacing to ground of 5 $\mu$m is defined via optical lithography.
 The resonator is capacitively coupled to a feedline at either end with an interdigitated capacitance with 4 fingers 50 \(\mu m\) long each.
 See Fig. \ref{fig:fab}.
 The exposed WSi is removed with a tungsten etchant supplied by Sigma Aldrich, with an etch rate of \(\sim 2-3\) nm/sec at room temperature.
 The etchant does not attack PMMA, and is therefore compatible also with electron beam lithography processes.
 An identical resonator is fabricated with a film of 80 nm Al. Fig. \ref{fig:fab}(c) shows SEM images of the surface of a 30 nm WSi film, revealing a weakly observable graininess on the order of 10 nm.
 The insignificance of the grains enables patterning of \(\sim 0.25-0.5\,\mu m\) nanowires from sputtered WSi films in which the KI agrees well with the geometric scaling\cite{goldstein2021compact}.

 The devices are mounted in their respective holders and bolted to the base plate of a dilution refrigerator, where they are measured at a base temperature of 20 mK.
 Linear characterization is done using a vector network analyzer.
 For the nonlinear mode coupling measurements we combine the network analyzer probe signal with a CW tone from a microwave signal generator.